carpentries/lesson-development-training/CONTRIBUTING.md

 community.
 Everyone involved in [The Carpentries][cp-site] agrees to abide by our [code of conduct](CODE_OF_CONDUCT.md).

+### Who Should Contribute?

+Contributions to this curriculum are welcome from anyone with an interest in the project, and especially from certified Lesson Developer Trainers for the program.

 ### How to Contribute

 The easiest way to get started is to file an issue to tell us about a spelling